bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 Now, let's assume Alice has sold her painting in a good deal to someone else and she wants to digitally reflect that transfer.
 In BigchainDB, this would correspond to a TRANSFER transaction.
 For this, you first need to create a new key pair for a new owner (newOwner).
 For simplicity, this step is left out in the code below.

-The `getTransaction` method allows us to search for a transaction having its id, as we need the complete transaction to create a make transfer transaction.
+The `getTransaction` method allows us to search for a transaction having its id, as we need the complete transaction to make transfer transaction.
 Based on that, we can now create the transfer transaction:

 ```js